-Canadian singer-songwriter Christina Martin is leading the charge to adopt sensory-friendly, inclusive performances at her shows around the world and online.
+Canadian singer-songwriter Christina Martin is leading the charge to adopt inclusive, sensory-friendly performances at her shows.
+Both in-person and online.
 In this blog post, she answered a series of questions about her journey to inclusion and the results of her work with Sensory Friendly Solutions.

-The fact that fans told me they could not get inside my event.
+The fact that some fans told me they could not get inside my event.
 This made it important to learn more about accessibility, inclusion, and sensory-friendly events.

 At some of my shows, I feel there are still barriers for individuals.
 For example, we still perform at some concerts that have staircases.
 They also have age restrictions.
 Some don’t have accessible washrooms.
 My approach now is to talk to the venue about what their accessibility plan is for the future.
 Furthermore, I also consider accessible venues when we return in the future to perform at public events.

-Sometimes there are low-no cost ways to make events more inclusive.
+Sometimes there are no low-cost ways to make events sensory-friendly performances.
 I was performing at a venue in Amherst, Nova Scotia called Trider’s Craft Beer.
-Trider’s had a lip at the entrance of the venue.
-That made it difficult for someone using mobility devices to access an event.
-Trider’s was extremely open to working with StopGap Foundation to bring a portable accessible ramp in time for our event.
+Trider’s had a lip at the entrance of the venue which made it difficult for someone using mobility devices to access an event.
+However, Trider’s was extremely open to working with StopGap Foundation to bring a portable accessible ramp in time for our event.

 If my intention is to connect with more people with my music, it makes sense to try to make shows more inviting, welcoming, comfortable, and safe for all.
 I’m still working on it.
-Because I try to encourage my fans to reach out before the shows if they have any questions.
+I try to encourage my fans to reach out before the shows if they have any questions.
 Finally, I think it’s important to let your audience know in advance what to expect.
 This applies both to online and in-person events.
 The details are important.
 That way they can make up their mind if it’s a comfortable atmosphere for them to attend.

 I have some fans who support me online.
 But they live with intense anxiety and crowds don’t feel like a safe place for them.
 This made me see the importance of embracing the online community.